-She turns her head this way, then that way, listening for the noise, with her attuned sense of vampire hearing, that will tell her, 'The Lycans are coming!'
+She turns her head this way, then that way, listening for the slightest breath of noise, with her attuned sense of vampire hearing, that will tell her, 'The Lycans are coming!'

 It could be creepy, right?
 It could be scary, spooky, and altogether ooky!

 But now imagine all tension and fear totally blown from this scene because there is a full on orchestral rave mix wall of sound blaring, on top of a construction crew of background sound effects clatter that has nothing to do with either the scene or the noise that is supposed to be IN the scene.
 And this crackerbox crunchy chatter is further backed-up by a bunch of loud techno music and electronic drumbeats, scratching and bass-dubbing that orchestra.

 I mean, THE MATRIX and EQUILIBRIUM had this, but they had it during the actual fights!
 They had it during the confrontation and head bootin' action!
 When the shit hit the fan!
 They didn't use it for the suspenseful freaking build up!
 Who would do something as stupid as that?

 This movie is billed as a Fantasy first, so let's try that angle.

 Vampires and Werewolves are fantasy so I'll go with that.
 But then there is an attempt to inject some "science" in here - but it's "Crossing Over" laughable.
 No doubt an attempt to make the story believable to a modern audience.
 Currently popular with writers who don't know what they're talking about: Genetics - which we saw bandied about with BLADE II - which pops up as plot glue.